legacysurvey/legacyzpts/RUN.md

 sbatch slurm_job.sh
 ```

-Once that works, run the MPI version, see
+Now you could run the MPI version, see
 https://github.com/legacysurvey/legacyzpts/blob/master/bin/slurm_job_mpi.sh
+but Ill continue on to qdo

-Submit for all exposures, say from night CP20160225
+To submit the MPI version for all exposures, say from night CP20160225, do
 ```
 cd $zpts_out/$name_for_run
 night=CP20160225